unknownbrackets/tomatotrans/README.md

  * Variable width font in menus, dialogs, battle, etc.
  * Dynamic or increased lengths for names, descriptions, and other text.
- * Inserter for text and pointers.
+ * Inserter for text, pointers, and images.
  * Longer character names.
  * Save compatibility with the original game.